0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 Facebook makes it very difficult to quit, using social reciprocity and UX design dark patterns.
 (Brown, 2010).

-Facebooks CEO Mark Zuckerberg hacked into Harvard Crimson editors private email accounts.
+Facebook’s CEO Mark Zuckerberg hacked into Harvard Crimson editors’ private email accounts.
 (Carlson, 2010).

 You should delete your Facebook account, but please share this essay before you do 😉!